Yes Drama

-Yes Drama (styled as yes Drama and formerly called yes stars Drama) is an Israeli television channel carried by the Israeli satellite television provider yes, which broadcasts American, British, Canadian and Israeli TV shows of the dramas, lifestyle and reality genres.
+Yes Drama (styled as yes Drama and formerly called yes stars Drama) is an Israeli television channel carried by the Israeli satellite television provider yes, which broadcasts American, British, Canadian and Israeli TV shows of the drama, lifestyle and reality genres.
 The channel aired on December 14, 2008 on channel 12 as part of the latest television shows' channels re-brand by yes.
 The channel is a split of the former yes stars 1 to the current yes Drama and yes Comedy.
 The channel airs the shows' new episodes on weeknights (Sundays - Thursdays), and its re-runs on weekdays and weekends (Fridays - Saturdays).